billma/opentokfire/README.md

 var topics=new Firebase('https://gamma.firebase.com/billma/opentokFire/topics')
 </pre>

-Next setup <a href="http://www.firebase.com/docs/firebase/on.html"> on() </a> event listener to listen to changes in the database, and triggers the callback function containing the most recent list.
+Next, we need to setup <a href="http://www.firebase.com/docs/firebase/on.html"> the on() </a> event listener to listen to changes in database.
-Then iterate through the list to display each topic
+When a change in topics table occurs, it will trigger the callback function which adds each topic onto the page.

 <pre>
   // get a list of topics